Coordi777/Coordi777/README.md

-- Hi, I’m Xinyu Bai 👋
+- Welcome😊, Welcome😊I’m Xinyu Bai 👋
-- A student in USTC 😆(and now in FDU for master)
+- A student in FDU for master😆(2022 graduated from USTC)
-- Welcome😊
-- Here is some my programs 🐱‍🏍
+- Here are some my programs 🐱‍🏍

 <!---
 baixinyu0125/baixinyu0125 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.